-To be most effective, we suggest you explore the method in our 20-minute Online Course or in the BIFF Response® book to give you the method essentials.
+To be most effective, we suggest you explore the method in the BIFF Response® book to give you the method essentials.
 Then we tell people to practice, practice, practice!

 When you want to utilize The BIFF Response® Method, you may find yourself staring at a blank screen wondering, “What do I say?”
 The answer will vary from case-to-case, but let’s review the ground rules and then go over a few examples.